mickelson/attract/Layouts.md

 Parameters:

    * name - the name of the script file.
-If a relative path is provided, it is treated as relative to the directory for the current layout.
+If a relative path is provided, it is treated as relative to the directory for the layout/plugin that called this function.

 Return Value: